jogendra/phimpme-iOS/README.md

 * **development** -
 All development goes on in this branch.
 If you're making a contribution, you are supposed to make a pull request to _development_.

+### Code practices

+Please help us follow the best practice to make it easy for the reviewer as well as the contributor.
+We want to focus on the code quality more than on managing pull request ethics.

+* Single commit per pull request
+* For writing commit messages please read the [COMMITSTYLE](docs/commitStyle.md) carefully.
+Kindly adhere to the guidelines.
+* Follow uniform design practices.
+The design language must be consistent throughout the app.
+* The pull request will not get merged until and unless the commits are squashed.
+In case there are multiple commits on the PR, the commit author needs to squash them and not the maintainers cherrypicking and merging squashes.
+* If the PR is related to any front end change, please attach relevant screenshots in the pull request description.
+* Please follow the guides and code standards: [Swift Style Guide](https://github.com/linkedin/swift-style-guide)
+* Please follow the good iOS development practices: [iOS Good Practices](https://github.com/futurice/ios-good-practices)